mfaks/mfaks/README.md

-Third-Year Computer Science Student at Oregon State University with interests in Data Engineering, Data Science, and Artificial Intelligence.
-Expected to graduate with an M.S. in Computer Science in June 2026.
+Third-year computer science student at Oregon State University passionate about using big data to tell impactful stories and drive change.
+Constantly learning and experimenting with new data tools, with a focus on enhancing customer experiences aligned with business goals.
+Possesses strong analytical skills and expertise in Python, SQL, cloud computing, and data visualization, with a commitment to excellence and effective communication.

 **Contact Information:**
 Email: muhammad.faks@gmail.com